 Bridge Builders Network is organizing an after school homework club to be held on Tuesdays in the community room of a large apartment complex in El Cajon.
+There are immigrant kids from many different nations living in that complex.
 Our focus will be on homework assignments, improving English, and fun.
 Volunteer Orientation and Training ( required ) willl be Tuesday Septembre 24th 4pm - 6pm.
-If you are interested, write us for details email@example.com
+If you are interested, write us for details firstname.lastname@example.org

 As a follower of Jesus for many years, I am intrigued by so many of my Muslim frineds telling me that they love Jesus.
 Growing up Jewish, I had always heard that Jews do not believe that (or have never recognized ) Jesus was the Messiah.
 So most Jews would never say that they love Jesus.
 I decided long ago to not accept or follow that un-wise mass decision of my forefathers, even though all of the original followers of Jesus and Jesus himself were Jews.